DUNE-DAQ/readout/README.md

 Then start typing commands as instructed by the command facility.

-## Enabling raw WIB TP readout
+## Enabling the fake TP source

-FakeCardReader module is capable of reading raw WIB TP data by enabling the corresponding link via configuration.
+The FakeCardReader module is capable of reading raw WIB TP data by enabling the corresponding link via configuration.
 Currently the fake TPs are read out from a binary file (with default location at /tmp/tp_frames.bin) and parsed using the "RawWibTp" format.